SegDAC: Visual Generalization in Reinforcement Learning via Dynamic Object Tokens: Implementation Details

 \subsection{Online RL Optimization}

-Training online reinforcement learning agents with large models such as SAM and high resolution images (512×512) can be computationally expensive.
-To ensure experiments completed within a reasonable time frame (approximately one day on a single L40s GPU), we implemented several optimizations.
+Training online RL agents with large models such as SAM on high-resolution images (512x512) is computationally expensive.
+To complete experiments within one day on a single L40s GPU, we applied various key optimizations.

+\paragraph{Prompt-Based Segmentation} FTD relied on prompt-free segmentation, which we found to be significantly slower.
+In our tests, using bounding boxes as prompts for SAM yielded about a $10\times$ speedup compared to prompt-free mode.
+Prompt-based segmentation also provides semantic grounding, making it both faster and better aligned with our design.

+\paragraph{Segmentation Post-Processing} SAM-G applied iterative refinement, repeatedly invoking SAM to improve mask quality.
+While effective, this was too slow for online RL.
+We instead use a lightweight post-processing step that runs in about 1 ms on an L40s GPU.
+Further details are given in \Cref{appendix_morphological_mask_refinement}.

-\paragraph{Efficient Vision Backbone.} We replaced the original SAM model \cite{kirillov2023segment} with EfficientViT-SAM \cite{zhang2024efficientvitsamacceleratedsegmentmodel}, which offers comparable segmentation quality but significantly faster inference speed, approximately 48x faster according to the authors.
-We also tested SAM 2 \cite{ravi2024sam2segmentimages}, which improves encoder efficiency but remained significantly slower than EfficientViT-SAM in practice.
+\paragraph{Efficient Vision Backbone.} We replaced the original SAM model \citep{kirillov2023segment} with EfficientViT-SAM \citep{zhang2024efficientvitsamacceleratedsegmentmodel}, which offers comparable segmentation quality but significantly faster inference speed, approximately 48$\times$ faster according to the authors.
+We also tested SAM 2 \citep{ravi2024sam2segmentimages}, which improves encoder efficiency but remained significantly slower than EfficientViT-SAM in practice.

 All RGB images were processed at a resolution of (3, 512, 512) in (C, H, W) format.
-This is significantly higher than standard visual RL settings, which often operate in the (3, 84, 84) to (3, 128, 128) range \citep{laskin2020reinforcementlearningaugmenteddata,kostrikov2021imageaugmentationneedregularizing,srinivas2020curlcontrastiveunsupervisedrepresentations,hansen2021generalizationreinforcementlearningsoft,yarats2021masteringvisualcontinuouscontrol,bertoin2023looklooksaliencyguidedqnetworks,almuzairee2024recipeunboundeddataaugmentation,grooten2023madilearningmaskdistractions}.
+This is significantly higher than standard visual RL settings, which often operate in the (3, 84, 84) to (3, 128, 128) range \citep{laskin2020reinforcementlearningaugmenteddata,kostrikov2021imageaugmentationneedregularizing,yarats2021masteringvisualcontinuouscontrol,grooten2023madilearningmaskdistractions}.
 We used the smallest checkpoint (efficientvit\_sam\_l0), which natively supports 512×512 images.
 Reducing the resolution further led to noticeable performance degradation with only marginal speedup, so we retained the native resolution.

 We extended EfficientViT-SAM to support batched image embedding computation.
 This significantly improved throughput since image embedding is the most computationally expensive step.
 Most SAM variants, including the official implementations, do not support batching.
-Additionally, we tested prompt-free segmentation but found it to be too slow for our pipeline (10-100x slower), so we opted for guided segmentation using text prompts.
+Additionally, we tested prompt-free segmentation but found it to be too slow for our pipeline (10-100x slower), so we opted for guided segmentation using text inputs.